Threave Garden is in fact a series of spectacular gardens created over the years by students of the Trust's School of Heritage Gardening.

 The walled garden and glasshouses display succulent fruit and vegetables - sometimes our produce is available for visitors to buy, but mostly it is used in the Terrace Cafe to create delicious home cooked meals, soups, snacks and baking.

 In the fine Scottish Baronial style house, many rooms are displayed as they were in the 1930s.
 On a guided tour you can find out about the history of the house and the Gordon family who had it built in 1872.
+Admission to the house is by guided tour only, usually on Wednesday, Thursday, Friday and Sunday (April to October).
+Booking in advance is advisable.

 There are delightful woodland walks just beyond the garden and further afield there is the nature reserve (towards Threave Castle and the River Dee), which includes bird hides and an Osprey viewing platform.